Before You Say “I Do”: The Uncomfortable (but Essential) Conversations Every Couple Should Have

 💀 Death

 What are your wishes if one of you gets sick?
 Who makes decisions?
 Have you talked about wills, health directives, guardianship, burial vs. cremation?
-Have you shared your losses and how they shaped you?
+How will you handle pet or parent loss?
+How do you handle grief?

 Here are a few entry points into this conversation:

-• 📚 Read books like The Wild Edge of Sorrow, The Five Invitations, or When Breath Becomes Air.
+📚 Read books like The Wild Edge of Sorrow, The Five Invitations, The Light of the World, When Breath Becomes Air, or Notes on Grief .

 Death, when talked about honestly, brings life into clearer focus.